HSSBoston/mosquitos/README.md

-## Data Analytics for Mosquito-Borne Disease Surveillance
+## Scoping and Integrating Public Datasets for Mosquito Surveillance

 ## Project Summary